-c.
-Promote training on human trafficking prevention and victim services for state and local employees who may have recurring contact with victims or perpetrators;
+- c.
+Promote training on human trafficking prevention and victim services for state and local employees who may have recurring contact with victims or perpetrators; - d.

-d.
 Promote training on human trafficking investigation and prosecution . . . with the North Dakota state's attorney's association, the North Dakota peace officers standards and training board, and state and local law enforcement agencies;

 Resultingly, resources and training regarding child sex trafficking may be, or become, available for use by prosecutors.
-However, establishment of the task force is discretionary, making such training contingent on its creation, and North Dakota law does not statutorily require prosecutors to receive the training.
+However, establishment of the task force is discretionary, making such training contingent on its creation and continued operation, and North Dakota law does not statutorily require prosecutors to receive the training.

 6.4.1 Recommendation: Statutorily mandate trafficking-specific training on victim-centered investigations and prosecutions for prosecutors.
+(See Issue Brief 6.4.)